1ssb/ANU_YOLO/README.md

 ```

-###### Error that I made was upgrading your systems but most of you di dnot complete it so it might have broken things.
-You should not need conda or any other packages/containers.
+###### Error that I made was upgrading your systems but most of you did not complete properly, so it might have broken things.
+You should not need conda or any other packages/containers after simply installing and changing paths.

 ###### For those who have already forked the repo and need to update it to the current state of this repo:

 ```bash